rafnixschaf/iota/crates/iota-sdk/README.md

 ### Basic Examples

-#### Connecting to Iota Network
+#### Connecting to IOTA Network

 The `IotaClientBuilder` struct provides a connection to the JSON-RPC server that you use for all read-only operations.
-The default URLs to connect to the Iota network are:
+The default URLs to connect to the IOTA network are:

 - Local: http://127.0.0.1:9000
 - Devnet: https://fullnode.devnet.iota.io:443
 - Testnet: https://fullnode.testnet.iota.io:443
 - Mainnet: https://fullnode.mainnet.iota.io:443

-For all available servers, see [here](https://iota.io/networkinfo).
+For all available servers, see [here](TODO: https://github.com/iotaledger/iota/issues/1614).

-For running a local Iota network, please follow [this guide](https://docs.iota.io/build/iota-local-network) for installing Iota and [this guide](https://docs.iota.io/build/iota-local-network#start-the-local-network) for starting the local Iota network.
+For running a local IOTA network, please follow [this guide](https://wiki.iota.cafe/developer/getting-started/iota-install) for installing IOTA and [this guide](https://wiki.iota.cafe/developer/getting-started/local-network#start-the-local-network) for starting the local IOTA network.

 ```rust
 use iota_sdk::IotaClientBuilder;